Who is the medical records custodian?

 We handle your future medical record requests

-All requests will be sent to Desert River Solutions, your custodian of medical records.
+All requests will be sent to Desert River Solutions, your medical records custodian company.
 You will draft a notice for your patients, informing them of how and where to obtain copies of their medical records once the practice is closed.
 Sounds easy right?
 It is!

 All medical records are scanned and/or exported

+We handle all your medical record storage.
 If you still have physical files, we will scan them and get them into PDF form.
 If you have an EMR software we are able to export all medical records out of it.
-From there we will be able to securely store all files under HIPAA guidelines.
+From there we will be able to securely store all files under HIPAA compliance guidelines.

 Enjoy your next adventure worry free